 Advantages of HEPA Filters

 HEPA filters can also help your HVAC system by trapping dust and dirt, preventing them from building up within the system.
-The filters can be installed within the system, or you can utilize an air purifier near the air intake.
+You can install the filters within the system or utilize an air purifier near the air intake.

 Disadvantages of HEPA Filters